By Feature10 tools reviewed

 The verdict

-DM Champ is the only purpose-built white-label AI sales agent platform with native credit reselling via Stripe and agency-set pricing baked into the core product.
-GoHighLevel is the closest alternative if you want a full marketing suite and are willing to pay for the Agency Pro plan to unlock markup rebilling.
-Most other tools require bolting on your own Stripe billing layer.
+DM Champ is one of the few DM-focused, white-label AI sales agent platforms with native credit reselling via Stripe and agency-set pricing baked into the core product.
+GoHighLevel is the closest alternative if you want a full marketing suite and are willing to pay for the Agency Pro plan to unlock markup rebilling, and Synthflow offers native Stripe rebilling on the voice side.
+Most other tools on this list require bolting on your own Stripe billing layer.

 This is the 2026 ranking of the 10 best AI tools with built-in credit reselling for agencies.
 We compared native Stripe integration, agency-set markup pricing, sub-account support, and white-labeling depth across 10 platforms.
-The winner is DM Champ at $497 per month.
+The winner is DM Champ, available as a one-time AppSumo lifetime deal (6 tiers, $59 to $999, with white-label from Tier 3 and credit reselling plus unlimited sub-accounts at Tier 6) or, if you would rather subscribe than buy once, monthly from $27.
 Full methodology and tool-by-tool reviews below.

 At a glance